rajesh-s/rajesh-s.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Invited lightning talk at the Arm Global Engineering conference in Birmingham, UK.
+Invited lightning talk on energy efficient LLM inference at the Arm Global Engineering conference in Birmingham, UK.